Dogs barking is a common act of action for them to communicate.

 Why does your dog bark in his sleep?

-Well, if you hear your dog barking in his sleep, it’s probably because he is dreaming.
+If you hear your dog barking in his sleep, it’s probably because he dreams.
 Dogs experience dreams just like humans.
 As they can’t communicate verbally, they might end up barking in their sleep.
-These barks are mostly harmless and happen to every other dog.
+These barks are primarily harmless and happen to every other dog.

 I have discussed this weird phenomenon about dogs in more detail in the article below.
 So, if you want to swim through the dog dreams, I’d suggest you dive right in.